prestodb/presto-yarn/presto-yarn-test/README.md

 In order to run product tests you need to have:

- * a provisioned cluster with java 8 pre-installed.
+ * a provisioned Red Hat based cluster with java 8 pre-installed.
 The cluster also needs HDP 2.2+ or CDH 5.4+ and any other pre-requisites mentioned at presto-yarn/README.md.
 For HDP installation, we recommend installing it the standard way/locations.
 We expect the hadoop configuration to be at ```/etc/hadoop/conf``` and use ```/etc/init.d/hadoop-yarn*``` scripts to manage yarn processes in the cluster.

  * create a new file ```src/test/resources/tempto-configuration-local.yaml``` copying the sample at ```src/test/resources/tempto-configuration.yaml```.
 Set the ```master``` (coordinator for Presto) and a 'list' (follow yaml list format) of ```slaves``` (workers for Presto) hostnames under ```cluster```.